 Blueberries are a delicious fruit with plenty of health benefits.
 However, you definitely want to get the most out of your blueberries.

 In this article, we answered the question, “How long do blueberries last?”
-We also looked at the shelf life of blueberries, whether they are fresh, frozen, dried, or at room temperature.
+We also looked at the shelf life of blueberries, whether they are fresh, frozen, dried, or kept at room temperature.

 Overall, blueberries are a great part of a healthy diet and lifestyle, and having one to two servings of blueberries daily can add major benefits to your health.